hashicorp/design-system/wiki/Website-Editing-existing-content.md

 - Avoid overusing "the HashiCorp Design System" and "the design system", consider "we" or "our" instead (eg. "the design system components" to "our components").
 - Never use "a design system", use "the design system", as "a" is impersonal.
 - "Use" instead of "utilize" (and other large word swaps in favor of more simple terms).
 - Use contractions when it feels natural.
-If you'd say "don't" out loud in a conversationm use "don't" in the documentation instead of "do not".
+If you'd say "don't" in a conversation use "don't" instead of "do not" in the documentation.
 - Use "application" instead of "website".
 - Use "product team" when referring to an entire consuming team, instead of "application team".
+- Use "consumer" when referring to folks who use the design system.

 ---